Programming-inspire/Registration_Form/README.md

-# Registration Form Assessment
+# Registration Form Using ReactJS

-## Welcome to the Registration Form Assessment:
+## Welcome to the Registration Form:

-This repository contains the source code for a Registration Form Assessment.
+This repository contains the source code for a Registration Form.
 Follow the instructions below to set up and run the project.

 ### Instructions: